American Crane & Equipment Corp. is a proud distributor of Columbus McKinnon (CM) Corp.’s Hurricane 360 Hand Chain Hoist.

-This Chain Hoist can rotate a full 360 degrees, allowing for positioning, pulling, and lifting of loads at any angle.
+This Hand Chain Hoist can rotate a full 360 degrees, allowing for positioning, pulling, and lifting of loads at any angle.

 Featuring a powder-coated finish for excellent corrosion protection, the Hurricane 360’s internal gears and pinions are all constructed of heat-treated steel for high strength and optimal longevity.
 This unique hoist also includes a chain guide and stripper, ensuring accurate load chain alignment with every use.

 Its precision four-pocket LiftWheel is fully machined for better chain fit and reduced wear, allowing for accurate movement on the load chain, while its hardened steel chain includes an alloy-steel load change to ensure high strength and long wear life.

 The Hurricane 360 hand chain hoist requires minimal maintenance and is very easy to disassemble.
 Requiring no special tools or servicing, Columbus McKinnon’s versatile hand chain hoist meets ASME B30.16, as well as the European CE standard.

 At American Crane & Equipment Corp., we offer a comprehensive five-year warranty for all Hurricane 360 hoists.
 Interested in purchasing a CM Hurricane 360?
 Visit our online catalog or contact the team directly to discuss your next project with an expert.